Psivant/stormmsite/docs/tutorials/tutorial_ii.md

   Particle  10944 :    186.5278    -48.3775     186.5278    -48.3775
   Particle  12768 :   -177.0526     76.6744    -177.0526     76.6744
 ```
-The results continue to track between CPU and GPU programs for a million, or even ten million
+The results continue to track between CPU and GPU programs for a million or even ten million
 steps.